Pride Lion Conservation Alliance

 Department of Human Dimensions of Natural Resources, Colorado STate University

-The Department of Human Dimensions of Natural Resources (HDNR) at Colorado State University focuses on understanding and attending to the needs and values of humans, human society, and culture as it relates to the natural environment.
-Originating from efforts pioneered by the Warner College of Natural Resources to study the application of human dimensions to natural resources in the early 1970s, the mission of the Department is to contribute to conservation, stewardship, and the enjoyment of natural and cultural resources and the management of those resources in a way that produces both land health and sustainable human benefits.
-The Department offers an MS and PhD in Human Dimensions of Natural Resources, an MS in Tourism Management, and an MS in Conservation Leadership; as well as graduate certificates in Adventure Tourism, Agritourism Management, and Ski Area Management.
+The Department of Human Dimensions of Natural Resources (HDNR) at Colorado State University is well positioned to meet complex challenges of natural resource management with a growing global population.
+We do this through understanding and attending to the needs and values of humans, human society and culture as they relate to the conservation and enjoyment of the natural environment.
+It is HDNR’s mission to empower people to explore and sustain their world.
+With HDNR’s belief in integrity, impact, diversity, innovation, sustainability and well-being, the vision of the department to re-imagine learning and discovery to benefit both people and the natural world.
+The Department offers an MS and PhD in Human Dimensions of Natural Resources, an MS in Tourism Management, and an MS in Conservation Leadership; as well as graduate certificates in Adventure Tourism, Communications for Conservation and Ski Area Management.
 The Department is one of seven programs in the U.S. that offers a comprehensive Bachelors, Masters, and Doctoral Program.